Class: OllamaChat::Utils::Fetcher

 • url (String)

-the URL to fetch content from
+the URL to fetch

 • headers (Hash) (defaults to: {})

-optional headers to include in the request
+optional HTTP headers to send with the request

 • options (Hash)

-additional options for the fetch operation
+additional options

 Yields: